Do your emails suck? Do you think that you’re not very good at writing?

 The best way to approach writing an email is to write as if you were speaking to a friend at a coffee shop.
 This will make you stop sounding like a robot and more like a trusted friend.
-You’ll start sounding like yourself, become someone’s favourite and they’ll stick around.
+You’ll start sounding like yourself, become someone’s favorite and they’ll stick around.

 If you don’t think you’re very good at writing, remember that every person starts as a beginner.
 You don’t need to be good at something before you start doing it.
 You simply have to jump right in and put in the reps to build your writing muscle.

 So, cultivate a habit of writing one email every week.
 This will help you find your voice, see how your audience responds and learn what works and what doesn’t work.

 If you’d like help with writing kick-ass emails, I invite you to book an empowerment session with me.
 We’ll take a look at your goals, so you don’t run out of email ideas until 2021.